benny2744/Classroom_Participation_Tracker_V2/README.md

 - **🏫 Multi-Teacher Platform**: Support for unlimited concurrent teacher sessions
 - **📱 Room Code System**: Simple 6-character codes for easy student access
 - **⚡ Real-Time Updates**: Instant synchronization across all connected devices
-- **👥 Student Self-Submission**: Students can request 1-3 participation points
+- **👥 Student Self-Submission**: Students can request 1-3 participation points or raise their hand for teacher attention
-- **✅ Teacher Approval Queue**: Streamlined yes/no approval interface
+- **✅ Teacher Approval Queue**: Streamlined yes/no approval interface with priority hand raising
+- **🙋‍♂️ Raise Hands Feature**: Students can raise hands for attention with priority queue placement and teacher acknowledgment
 - **📊 Presentation View**: Full class roster with live point tracking
 - **🎯 Direct Point Controls**: Individual +/- buttons for each student in presentation view
 - **⚡ Bulk Point Operations**: Add or subtract points for all students simultaneously